Thought Leadership

 1. Clean and Test HVAC & Heating Units

-• Verify that rooftop and in-kitchen units are clean and functioning
+• Verify that rooftop and in-kitchen units are clean and functioning properly

 • Check for signs of mechanical stress from summer heat